Ibsciss/ruby-middleware/README.md

 abstraction tool in various cases, but is specifically useful for splitting large sequential chunks of logic into small pieces.

-This library was created by Mitchell Hashimoto, original repository: https://github.com/mitchellh/middleware
+This is an updated version of the original Mitchell Hashimoto's library: https://github.com/mitchellh/middleware

 ## Installing